qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Save in database
 .................

-Layer style can also be stored in a database if the layer datasource is a database provider.
+Vector layer style can also be stored in a database if the layer datasource is a database provider.
 Supported formats are PostGIS, GeoPackage, SpatiaLite, MSSQL and Oracle.
 The layer style is saved inside a table (named :file:`layer_styles`) of the database.
 Click on :menuselection:`Save Style --> Save in database` item